Questions and Answers

 Do you support SSL-encrypted content?

 Yes, requests can be handled on https, or http.
-Just change the request url.
-We even support your using your own SSL certificate, with SNI supporting browsers.
+We support your using your own SSL certificate, and can provide you an SSL cert.

 Do you support SQL transactions?